 Tapered at the botton

 You can buy these versatile bins in a six-pack or one at a time, but we have a feeling you'll want to stock up if you plan on storing a good amount of items like holiday decor or your family's off-season clothing.
-The capacity of each bin is 64 quarts, which is one of the largest sizes available on the market.
+The capacity of each bin is 50 quarts, similar to a beverage cooler (a 25-quart option is available, too).

 The lids are recessed so that the bins can be stacked vertically in a neat, stable position.
 Note that they taper slightly at the bottom, so keep this in mind when measuring if you need to store a rigid, flat item.
-Even though the plastic is not high-density, these bins can withstand weight without bending as well.
+Even though the plastic is not high-density, these bins can withstand some weight without bending.